An Accelerated Method for Derivative-Free Smooth Stochastic Convex Optimization: Introduction

-Unlike other authors, we consider additional, possibly adversarial noise $\eta(x,\xi)$ in the objective value and analyze how this noise affects the convergence rate estimates.
-We emphasize that even if noise is \textit{uncontrolled}, e.g. we do not know noise level $\Delta$ or we cannot reduce $\Delta$, we can run our algorithms and still expect the convergence (see Section~\ref{sec:role_of_parameters} for the detailed explanation).
-This is important when the objective is given as a solution to some auxiliary problem which can't be solved exactly, e.g. in bi-level optimization or reinforcement learning.
-It should also be mentioned that our assumption $\EE_{\xi} [L(\xi)^2] < +\infty$ is weaker than the assumption $L(\xi) \leq L_2$ a.s. in $\xi$, which is used in \cite{ghadimi2016mini-batch,ghadimi2013stochastic}.
+Unlike \pd{previous works}, we consider additional, possibly adversarial noise $\eta(x,\xi)$ in the objective value and analyze how this noise affects the convergence rate estimates. \pdd{If the noise can be controlled and $\Delta$ can be made arbitrarily small, e.g. if the objective is calculated by an auxiliary procedure, we estimate how $\Delta$ should depend on the target accuracy $\e$ to ensure finding an $\e$-solution.} \pd{If the noise is uncontrolled, e.g. we only have an estimate for the noise level $\Delta$} and we cannot \pd{make $\Delta$ arbitrarily small}, we can run our algorithms \pd{and guarantee that they generate a point with expected objective residual bounded by a quantity dependent on $\Delta$}.
+This is important when the objective is given as a solution to some auxiliary problem\pd{,} which can \pd{not} be solved exactly, e.g. in bi-level optimization or reinforcement learning. \pd{It should also be mentioned that our assumption $\EE_{\xi} [L(\xi)^2] \leq L_2$ for some $L_2$ is weaker than the assumption that there is $L_2$ s.t. $L(\xi) \leq L_2$ a.s. in $\xi$, which is used in \cite{ghadimi2016mini-batch,ghadimi2013stochastic}.}

 As our second contribution, we propose a non-accelerated Randomized Derivative-Free Directional Search (RDFDS) method with the complexity bound